vendia/blog/posts/2021-10-12-open-beta-changes.md

     ]
 }
 ```
-While `API_KEY` was our previous default when `authorizerType` was not explicitly set, we do not recommend `API_KEY` for production Unis.
+**NOTE:** While `API_KEY` was our previous default when `authorizerType` was not explicitly set, we do not recommend `API_KEY` for production Unis.
 API keys are generally used to track or meter API usage but are not a secure authorization mechanism.
 For production usage, please consider the [other authorization options](https://www.vendia.net/docs/share/node-access-control#how-to-set) available.